kbknapp/cargo-extras/README.md

 ## Included Subcommands

-`cargo-extras` currently includes the following subcommands
+`cargo-extras` currently includes the following subcommands (commits listed for subcommands not using `git tag`s):

  * [cargo-check v0.1.0 (e602882a3a)](https://github.com/rsolomo/cargo-check) - a wrapper around `cargo rustc -- -Zno-trans` which can be helpful for running a faster compile if you only need correctness checks
  * [cargo-config v0.1.1 (d6ad04c593)](https://github.com/wesleywiser/cargo-config) - prints info about the current crate